Codecademy/docs/content/sklearn/concepts/gaussian-processes/gaussian-processes.md

   - 'paths/computer-science'
 ---

-**Gaussian Processes** are a supervised learning framework for regression and classification.
-They predict outcomes while quantifying uncertainty, assuming that all input points follow a joint Gaussian distribution.
-This property makes them particularly useful for modeling complex relationships and estimating the confidence of predictions.
-Gaussian Processes are implemented in Scikit-learn via **GaussianProcessRegressor** and **GaussianProcessClassifier**.
+**Gaussian Processes** are a supervised learning framework that predicts outcomes as distributions, assuming any set of input points follows a joint Gaussian distribution.

+They are beneficial for modelling complex relationships and estimating the confidence of predictions.

+Gaussian Processes are implemented in Scikit-learn via **`GaussianProcessRegressor`** and **`GaussianProcessClassifier`**.

 ## Syntax